The Robert A. Facchina Italian American Museum of Washington, DC (IAMDC)

 Italian Ambassador Armando Varricchio congratulated the CISC Museum Committee at a luncheon earlier at Villa Firenze and stressed the key role of people and culture in our Italy-US relations, as well as "the contributions that Italians and Italian Americans have made in the nation’s capital.”

 Thank you to the museum committee members, Fr.
-Ezio Marchetto, Francesco Isgro, Elizabeth DiGregorio, and Anna Isgro, and to all who contributed to making IAMDC a reality.
+Ezio Marchetto, Francesco Isgro, Elizabeth DiGregorio, and Anna Isgro who contributed thousands of volunteer hours, and to all who contributed to making IAMDC a reality.
 Hope you can join us for the grand opening in 2021.

 AMDC Planning Committee